 One of my Italian grandmother’s favorite dishes—which just so happens to be vegan—is Pasta e Fagioli.

-Pasta fagioli or Pasta e fagioli, meaning “pasta and beans”, is a traditional meatless Italian peasant dish that is now a frequent menu item throughout the world.
+From the internet: Pasta fagioli or Pasta e fagioli, meaning “pasta and beans”, is a traditional meatless Italian peasant dish that is now a frequent menu item throughout the world.
 Like many other Italian favorites, the dish started as a peasant dish due to cheaply available beans and pasta.
 Today it can be widely found, even in restaurants that don’t feature Italian cuisine.
 The base is generally olive oil, garlic, minced onion, and spices, along with stewed tomatoes or tomato paste.
+The consistency of the dish can vary.
+Depending on the dialect of Italian being used, the word fagioli may be pronounced as it is spelled, or closer to fazul.
+A 1927 song by Van and Schenck capitalizes on this latter pronunciation in the rhyme, “Don’t be a fool, eat pasta fazool.”

-Zucchini Noodles with Beanie Baby Sauce
+Zucchini Noodles with Creamy Tomato Sauce

 (serves 1)